 If you story isn’t urgent then you can strategically pick the best time to issue it.
 If you know there is going to be a huge news story on a particular day then hold off sending the release until it’s over.
 It’s not worth competing with any really big news story such as a general election or referendum as there just won’t be space in the news for your story!
 If you are after broadcast coverage (TV or radio) then a different sort of approach is required, as you need to factor in time for the camera crews to get relevant footage.
 It’s also worth considering that if the media release is for an online publication then it could appear immediately!

 So there you have it, the four key elements needed to make your retail PR campaign a success.
+You can see a case study for a recent retail PR campaign we ran for Clarks Village, or simply read more on the PR agency services we offer.
 Best of luck and if you’d like to talk to the retail PR experts at ADPR, please contact Sophie@adpr.co.uk